7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 Some webinar recording software options below will allow you to display and record your screen along with a superimposed webcam video of yourself.
 However, you may need to test several of the various options below to determine what looks best if you want your viewers to assume the webinar video is being presented live.

 If you don’t have access to presentation software when you record an automated webinar on a Mac, an alternative would be to create presentation images.
 You can use tools like Canva or Google Slides.
-Mac users can download the images and display them like a slideshow using the Preview app.
+Mac users can download and display the images like a slideshow using the Preview app.

 Check out our post “How to Create Great Slides for Your Webinar” to learn about our favorite tools available for creating slideshows.